Altermagnetism on the Shastry-Sutherland lattice: Results

 We turn to the discussion of the phase diagram of the Hubbard model Eq.~\eqref{eq:ham} as obtained by variational Monte Carlo.
 At half-filling ($n=1$), the presence of a finite repulsive interaction $U$ induces the onset of a staggered magnetic order (see Fig.~\ref{fig:lattice}), which is signalled by the stabilization of a finite value of the Zeeman field parameter $h$ upon energy minimization.
 In the well-known square lattice limit ($t'=0$), any finite $U$ value is sufficient to induce N\'eel order and turn the system into an insulator~\cite{hirsch1985,white1989,leblanc2015}.
 In this case, the optimization of the variational parameters yields $\chi'=0$ and $h\neq 0$, i.e. the auxiliary Hamiltonian of Eq.~\eqref{eq:ham0} is the one of an antiferromagnetic insulator.

 The situation changes when $t'$ is finite.
-Indeed, the inclusion of the Shastry-Sutherland diagonal hoppings reduces the symmetry of the Hamiltonian from $p4m$ (square lattice) to $p4g$.
+Indeed, the inclusion of the Shastry-Sutherland diagonal hoppings reduces the symmetry of the Hamiltonian from $p4m$ (square lattice) to $p4g$~\cite{parshukov2024}\footnote{The spatial symmetries of the problem are those of the wallpaper group $p4g$ since the Hamiltonian under investigation is strictly two-dimensional.
+A spin-wallpaper group describing the altermagnetically ordered phases can be defined by supplementing $C_4$ rotations and $G_x,G_y$ glide symmetries with a spin-flip operation (cf. group $\#12.3$ of Ref.~\cite{parshukov2024}).}.
 Therefore, even and odd sublattices, which correspond to opposite spin orientations of the staggered magnetic order, cease to be connected by translations or inversion.
-The remaining symmetries which transform the two magnetic sublattices into each other are $C_4$ rotations and glide reflections.
+The remaining symmetries which transform the two magnetic sublattices into each other are $C_4$ rotations and the glide reflections with respect to the axes of first-neighbor bonds ($G_x$ and $G_y$ shown in Fig.~\ref{fig:lattice}).
 Under these conditions, the staggered magnetic order induced by the Hubbard repulsion becomes altermagnetic.
 This is visible in the band structure of the auxiliary Hamiltonian~\eqref{eq:ham0} where, in addition to a non-zero Zeeman field $h$, a finite $\chi'$ is stabilized: the $\uparrow$ and $\downarrow$ bands split symmetrically in $k$-space, in a $d$-wave fashion, as shown in Fig.~\ref{fig:bands_magn}.
 The magnitude of the splitting can be traced back to the degree of localization of the paramagnetic bands on the different sublattices [cf Fig.~\ref{fig:bands_para}, in particular panel (e)].
 In this respect, a large splitting is observed for the second and third bands along the $k_x=\pm k_y$ lines, where the non-magnetic Bloch states are entirely localized on the $p^x$ and $p^y$ orbitals.
 Here, the effect of the Zeeman field is to rigidly shift the bands with opposite sublattice character in opposite directions.
 On the other hand, no splitting is present for the momenta which are mapped into themselves by rotations and glide symmetries, namely the $k_x=0$ and $k_y=0$ lines and the zone boundaries (i.e., $k_x=\pi$ and $k_y=\pi$ lines).
 In this case, the combination of the aforementioned point group symmetries with time reversal protects the Kramers' degeneracy of the bands.